Leland Ossian Howard

 Leland Ossian Howard (June 11, 1857 – May 1, 1950) was a pioneer American entomologist who worked in the US Department of Agriculture.
 Serving as the chief of the bureau of entomology, a successor to C.V.
 Riley, he helped establish economic entomology as a profession in the United States and strengthened research activities, helping establish laws to prevent the introduction of agricultural pests.
-He was a specialist on the Hymenopteran family Chalcididae, which are parasitic and contributed to the introduction of biological control agents for pest management.
+He was a specialist on the parasitic wasp family Chalcididae, and contributed to the introduction of biological control agents for pest management.
 Howard also took an interest in medical entomology.

 Early life

 Howard was born to Ossian Gregory Howard, a lawyer, and Lucy Denham Thurber on 11 June 1857.
 His relatives from his mother's side included the Harvard astronomer E.C.
 Pickering while other distant relatives included Senator J.M.
 Howard and President William Howard Taft.
 Shortly after his birth, the family moved from Rockford, to Ithaca, New York where his father worked with a law firm.

 An interest in insect collecting was encouraged by his parents with the gift of The Butterfly Hunters by Mary Treat at the age of 10, followed by more books.
 At the age of 13, along with another collector friend, he recorded the introduction of the European cabbage butterfly (Pieris rapae) in the Catskill region.
 Howard attended Ithaca Academy.
 Along with his friends, he founded the Ithaca Natural History Society to meet and discuss papers and insects.

 While out collecting one day, Howard met John Henry Comstock, who invited him to his lab at Cornell University.
 Howard enrolled in Cornell in September 1873, three years after the death of his father, and following the advice of his mother's friends, went to study civil engineering.
 Doing poorly in differential calculus made him drop engineering and he began to study other subjects including French, German, and Italian.
 He then joined Comstock's lab as the first research student and graduated in June 1877 with a thesis on respiration in the larva of Corydalis cornutus.
 Howard worked with Burt Green Wilder and Simon Henry Gage and received a masters at Cornell.

 In the 1880s, Howard also attended Columbian College (now George Washington University) for medicine, although he didn't complete it.
 He however received an honorary MD from the same university in 1911 for his contribution to medical entomology.